stitchdata/docs/_integration-schemas/frontapp/v1/team_table.md

   - name: "avg_first_reaction_time_p"
     type: "number"
-    description: "The team member's previous average first reaction time."
+    description: "The team member's average first reaction time for the previous period."

   - name: "avg_first_reaction_time_v"
     type: "number"
-    description: "The team member's current average first reaction time."
+    description: "The team member's average first reaction time for the current period."

   - name: "avg_message_conversations_p"
     type: "number"
-    description: "The team member's previous average number of message conversations."
+    description: "The team member's average number of message conversations for the previous period."

   - name: "avg_message_conversations_v"
     type: "number"
-    description: "The team member's current average number of message conversations."
+    description: "The team member's average number of message conversations for the current period."

   - name: "avg_reaction_time_p"
     type: "number"
-    description: "The team member's previous average reaction time."
+    description: "The team member's average reaction time for the previous period."

   - name: "avg_reaction_time_v"
     type: "number"
-    description: "The team member's current average reaction time."
+    description: "The team member's average reaction time for the current period."

   - name: "num_composed_p"
     type: "integer"
-    description: "The team member's previous number of composed messages."
+    description: "The team member's number of composed messages for the previous period."

   - name: "num_composed_v"
     type: "integer"
-    description: "The team member's current number of composed messages."
+    description: "The team member's number of composed messages for the current period."

   - name: "num_conversations_p"
     type: "integer"
-    description: "The team member's previous number of conversations."
+    description: "The team member's number of conversations for the previous period."

   - name: "num_conversations_v"
     type: "integer"
-    description: "The team member's current number of conversations."
+    description: "The team member's number of conversations for the current period."

   - name: "num_messages_p"
     type: "integer"
-    description: "The team member's previous number of messages."
+    description: "The team member's number of messages for the previous period."

   - name: "num_messages_v"
     type: "integer"
-    description: "The team member's current number of messages."
+    description: "The team member's number of messages for the current period."

   - name: "num_replied_p"
     type: "integer"
-    description: "The team member's previous number of replies."
+    description: "The team member's number of replies for the previous period."

   - name: "num_replied_v"
     type: "integer"
-    description: "The team member's current number of replies."
+    description: "The team member's number of replies for the current period."

   - name: "num_sent_p"
     type: "integer"
-    description: "The team member's previous number of sent messages."
+    description: "The team member's number of sent messages for the previous period."

   - name: "num_sent_v"
     type: "integer"
-    description: "The team member's current number of sent messages."
+    description: "The team member's number of sent messages for the current period."

   - name: "teammate_p"
     type: "string"